RocketDerp/April14_2025/Art/ScreenPlay/Faiths/Out-Mock_Total_Mockery.md

 https://old.reddit.com/r/therewasanattempt/comments/1pd1s76/to_look_like_an_alpha_male/

 What Reddit does not see about this "Alpha Male USA" and "Team America" mocking and "South Park" faith system is that it's the sustained faith of USA society.
-Donald Trump being elected twice, the insulting of Canadda exploits South Park movie, people are sick of USA bamboozle.
+Donald Trump being elected twice, the insulting of Canada self-exploits South Park movie, people are sick of USA bamboozle.
+Satan South Park White Houe mocking is the "Alpha Males".

 There was no high ground to mcok from.
 Donald Trump Epstein chanting is just like this "Alpha Male" you are mocking.
 The parroting of Truth Social behaviors all over Reddit since January 2024 is one and the same faith.
 Truth Social and White House Podium and Reddit and Bluesky all share the common faith of mocking mother Earth, mocking Carl Sagan, mocking Putin, mocking Epstein, mocking Canada.